Jump to section

 Whether it’s teaching a second language or a college course, COVID-19 has made remote learning the new norm.
 Many educators and administrators may have the option to work remotely and not from a classroom.

 As remote work becomes more common, it makes sense that students experience learning from home.
-This can help them prepare them for their future careers where remote work may be an option.
+This can help them prepare for their future careers where remote work may be an option.

 If you’ve always worked in an office, it may seem daunting to find remote work.
 But finding a WFH job doesn’t have to be tough.